Exhibition: Barrington’s Industrial Past, 12/1/2013 – 6/30/2014

 In 1893, the New England Steam Brick Company took over the brickworks, which was importing workers from Italy to fill the 200 positions it offered.
 Most of the workers settled north of the brickworks along Maple Avenue in a community that still exists today.

 By 1900, the clay began to run out and the deep pits to fill with water.
 In the 1940s, the brickworks closed, the buildings were sold or demolished, and floodwaters turned the pits into bucolic Brickyard Pond, now a town park.
 The Barrington Preservation Society owns a collection of Barrington bricks that is on display in this exhibition.
+Browse our , with a variety of options to suit every taste and budget, available to buy online.

 Textile Manufacture, and a Rubber Factory